ABOUT THE BOOK

 ABOUT THE AUTHOR

 Lindsay Varty is a half-British, half-Macanese woman raised in Hong Kong.
 A proud King George V School graduate, she went on to study French at the University of Nottingham in England.
-Now a writer and professional rugby player for the city, she lives and breathes Hong Kong and is fascinated by its culture and history.
-As a young girl, her parents would take her to eat congee in Sham Shui Po, order snacks from dai pai dongs and get haircuts at traditional barber shops.
+An award winning writer and former professional rugby player for the city, she lives and breathes Hong Kong and is fascinated by its culture and history.
+As a young girl, her parents would take her to eat congee in Sham Shui Po, order snacks from dai pai dong and get haircuts at traditional barber shops.
 Her parents wanted their children to discover the real Hong Kong and to know its people.
 This book is a tribute to that wish.
 Lindsay now gives talks and runs local walking tours which focus on the characters and industries in Sunset Survivors.

 ABOUT THE PHOTOGRAPHER

 Originally from Yorkshire, Gary Jones has lived in Hong Kong since 1990.
 He has been in the creative business since 1978, working as a designer and creative director both in London and Hong Kong.
 He currently runs his own creative consultancy in the city, which he set up in 1992.
 Fascinated by photography from his years at Art College in Hull, Gary now specialises in food, portrait and documentary photography, predominantly in black and white, using both film and digital cameras.
 He is a member of the Royal Photographic Society and holds an LRPS Distinction.